 Therefore, there is very little chance of testing positive for THC after smoking hemp flowers.
 To be on the safe side, always check the THC content of any CBD product, If possible, request to see third-party lab results of the products you buy.

-We have managed to secure the best high-CBD hemp flowers to the subscribers of the Recreational CBD Weekly newsletter.
+We have managed to secure the best high-CBD hemp flowers to the subscribers of the CBD Flowers Weekly newsletter.
 Subscribe and get weekly product reviews, news, tips, exclusive deals and limited-time offers.
 We will also send you our list of the best CBD flowers.

 To verify, we have asked CBD Testers’s medical Adviser, Dr. Leah Zachar if vaping high-CBD hemp flowers can cause you to fail a drug test?